Green Juice Recipes and Vegetable Juicer Recipes

 Remove stems from apples, cut a cucumber in half and juice.

 The nice thing with apples and especially cucumbers, is you get a lot of juice out of them.
-This is a great when you just need something quick.
+This is a great when you just need something quick

 Parsley Pep Up